RayfenWindspear/steam-for-linux_wifi-startup-fix/README.md

 The way I install this is to directly edit the script <code>/usr/bin/steam</code> and add the lines in as noted in the script comments.
 For readability, I will briefly explain here.
 Add the first portion of the script to the top of <code>/usr/bin/steam</code> just below the top line (#!...).
 Add the second portion of the script to the very bottom.
 You're done!

+Please note that with this install method, updates made by the Steam client may overwrite <code>/usr/bin/steam</code> in the process.
+As such, this would need to be applied again.

 *CREDITS*